 Face: Square chin and a strong aquiline nose.
 He has a scar running down his right cheek, inflicted by Tobias’s claw before Ezekiel was Anointed.

-> Facial Hair: Full pointed beard with a handlebar mustache.
+> Facial Hair: Full, medium-length, pointed beard with a handlebar mustache.

 Eyes: Sapphire-blue eyes that twinkle when he’s pleased.
 A vampire’s eyes glow red if the vampire is excited, and the pupils will thin into snakelike slits if the vampire is angry.

-Skin: Deeply tanned skin.
+Skin: Deep tan.
 A vampire’s complexion will turn deathly white when the vampire becomes excited or angry.

 Demeanor: Refined walk and dignified posture.

-Voice: Deep baritone voice with an Oxford English accent.
+Voice: Low baritone with an Oxford English accent.

 Typical Attire: Double-breasted suits with pinstripes, sateen dress shirts, silk neckties, black-and-white spectator shoes, and black leather gloves.
 His favored hat is a black fedora.
-Will also wear full evening attire with a top hat and a black opera cape with red silk lining.
+Will also wear full evening attire with a top hat and a black opera cape with red satin lining.

 Mannerisms and Habits: Strokes his beard when thinking, prefers to leave suit jacket unbuttoned when relaxed, and his favorite term of endearment is “darling.”

 Additional Notes: Ezekiel’s appearance is often compared to Renaissance depictions of Christ.
 Vampires have fangs, pointed ears, claws, and small vestigial tails.
 Male vampires have dark fur on their hands and feet.